 - If you smoke, quit.
 If you don’t smoke, don’t start.
 The importance of this tip is huge.
 According to the American Heart Association, smoking increases blood pressure, the tendency of blood to clot and decreases lung capacity, which could impact a person’s ability to exercise.
 “You can’t underestimate the benefits of not smoking,” Dr. Kadakia says.
 “Not smoking can reduce cardiovascular events by 76%.”

 Want to learn more about your risk for heart disease?
-Take a quick, free online assessment by clicking here.
+Take a free online quiz to learn more.

 About the Author

 health enews staff is a group of experienced writers from our Advocate Aurora Health sites, which also includes freelance or intern writers.